xuan13hao/SNAIL/README.md

 **SNAIL** (Software NAme Identification from Literature) is a high-performance tool designed to identify software and database mentions (dbsoft) in biomedical literature.
 It combines rule-based linguistic features, pattern matching, and a fine-tuned XGBoost model to achieve robust classification—even under extreme class imbalance.

+> **Citation**:
-> **SNAIL: Software Name Identification from Literature towards Automated Bioinformatic Resources Collection and Categorization**
+> *SNAIL: Software Name Identification from Literature towards Automated Bioinformatic Resources Collection and Categorization*

 ---